carbonblack/cbapi-python/docs/concepts.rst

 explained below, and also covered in a slide deck presented at the Carbon Black regional User Exchanges in 2016.
 You can see the slide deck `here <https://speakerdeck.com/cbdevnet/carbon-black-python-api-summer-2016>`_.

-At a high level, the cbapi tries to represent data in CB Response or CB Protection as Python objects.
+At a high level, the cbapi tries to represent data in EDR or App Control as Python objects.
 If you've worked with SQL Object-relational Mapping (ORM) frameworks before, then this structure may seem familiar -- cbapi was designed to operate much like an ORM such as SQLAlchemy or Ruby's ActiveRecord.
 If you haven't worked with one of these libraries, don't worry!
 The concepts will become clear after a little practice.